 Services offered by RBC Wealth Management

 RBC Wealth Management offers an extensive menu of services for both individual and family investors as well as business owners and corporations.
-Individuals can choose from a comprehensive list of financial planning services, including personal banking through the company’s banking arm, and a variety of investment options.
+Individuals can choose from a comprehensive list of financial planning services and a variety of investment options.

-Businesses owners have the option to use RBC Wealth Management services for employee retirement plans and employee stock options, among other services.
+Businesses owners can use RBC Wealth Management services for employee retirement plans and employee stock options, among other services.

 - Financial planning